 These bath bombs will turn your bathwater a lovely shade of pink.
 We achieved this using beet powder, but for an even more potent rose aroma, you can also use rose petal powder.

-The process was incredibly simply and rather fun.
+The process was incredibly simple and rather fun.
 Again, a really good project to do with kids or young teens.
 And the results of course, are equally as enjoyable.

 If you’re not the DIY type or pressed for time, but love a good bath bomb, we reccomend only using those bath bombs with natural ingredients, like these.
 Etsy is also a great place for sourcing handmade, non-toxic bath bombs.